code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-09-20-spring-kafka-consumer-producer-example.md

 # Testing the Spring Kafka Template & Listener

-In order to verify that we are able to send and receive a message to and from Kafka, a basic `SpringKafkaApplicationTests` test case is used.
+In order to verify that we are able to send and receive a message to and from Kafka, a basic `SpringKafkaApplicationTest` test case is used.
 It contains a `testReceiver()` unit test case that uses the `Sender` to send a message to the <var>'helloworld.t'</var> topic on the Kafka bus.
 We then use the `CountDownLatch` from the `Receiver` to verify that a message was received.

 An embedded Kafka broker is automatically started by using a `@ClassRule`.
 Check out following [Spring Kafka test example]({{ site.url }}/2016/10/spring-kafka-embedded-server-unit-test.html) for a more information on this topic.